scrhllbrg/jsfx_encdec/readme.md

 2. Insert **EncDec post** `shoutshoutshout__enc_dec_post.jsfx` after the same plugin.
 3. Adjust gain and EQ in the **Pre** instance — the **Post** instance automatically mirrors the settings (inverted where relevant).

+## Caveat
+If used on multiple instances you need to set different `Instance ID` for each pair to make sure the paired parameters reflect the correct settings.
+You need to restart playback when changing `Instance ID`.

 ## Parameters

 | Control        | Function                         |